Sakana-org/sakana-org.github.io/README.md

-# Sakana Docs
+# Sakana Web Demo
-This is documentation for the [Sakana emulator](https://github.com/Sakana-org/Sakana) and general Nintendo™️ Switch™️ stuff.
+Online demo for the sakana emulator.